Homebuyer Assistance Program (HBA)

 6 - CLOSE ON NEW HOME & START REHAB

 Construction can begin after purchase.
 Your Rehabilitation Specialist will continue to work with you to ensure that work is done correctly and will approve payments to contractors.
-Work must be complete within 90 days.
-One 90 day extension may be approved for weather related work.
+Work must be complete within 365 days.

 7 - MOVE IN & ENJOY YOUR NEW HOME!